connectpalaniappan/pal-notes/pages/Year end review.md

 	- Thank you note
 	  collapsed:: true
 		- "I'm incredibly proud of the monumental improvements we've achieved in COS reliability!
 It's been a challenging but rewarding journey, and the results are truly amazing.
 Big thanks to Priya for setting up that initial meeting with Tatsuro, Loki, and Noel - their insights and support were invaluable.
 We've tackled complex issues, implemented innovative solutions, and significantly boosted COS stability and performance.
 Tatsuro and Loki, your appreciation for this work means a lot!
 This success is a testament to our collective efforts and dedication."
+- COS oncall
+  collapsed:: true
+	- Year end review
+	  collapsed:: true
+		- **Leadership & Responsibilities**
+		- **Defined Roles:** Clearly define roles and responsibilities for each engineer on the on-call rotation.
+This could include specialization in certain areas of the COS monolith or specific tasks like incident response, triage, and communication.
+		- **Mentorship:** Encourage engineers to mentor less experienced team members to improve their skills and confidence in handling incidents.
+		- **Weekly training meeting:** Provided engineers with training from other infra and product teams to understand and improve the overall handling of COS outages.

+		  **Runbook Optimization**
+		- **Comprehensive Documentation:** Ensure your COS runbook is thorough and up-to-date.
+It should include:
+			- Common error messages and their solutions
+			- Step-by-step guides for troubleshooting frequent issues
+			- Escalation procedures for complex problems
+			- Contact information for relevant teams
+		- **Easy Access:** Make the runbook easily accessible to the on-call team (e.g., a central knowledge base, a dedicated Slack channel).
+		- **Continuous Improvement:** Regularly review and update the runbook based on new incidents and feedback from the on-call team.

+		  **Effective Weekly Meetings**
+		- **Incident Review:** Dedicate time during weekly meetings to discuss recent incidents, identify root causes, and document solutions in the runbook.
+		- **Knowledge Sharing:** Encourage staff engineers to share their experiences, tips, and best practices related to on-call duty and the COS monolith.
+		- **Proactive Problem Solving:** Use the meetings to brainstorm potential issues, identify areas for improvement in the COS system, and proactively prevent future incidents.
+		- **Feedback and Communication:** Create an open forum for feedback on the on-call process, the runbook, and any challenges faced by the team.

+		  **Beyond the Basics**
+		- **On-Call Tools:** Explore using on-call management tools to streamline scheduling, alerting, and communication.
+		- **Postmortems:** For major incidents, conduct more detailed postmortems to analyze the incident's impact, timeline, and contributing factors.
+This can lead to more significant system improvements and prevent similar incidents in the future.
+		- **Automation:** Identify opportunities to automate tasks and processes within the COS monolith to reduce manual intervention and the risk of human error.
 	-
 -
+-
+-
+- ## Tasks
+	- TODO [#B] Performance testing by Swaraj documentation
+	- TODO [#B] Write a runbook to debug capability issues https://cloverpos.slack.com/archives/G01J0R3D5BN/p1732652887673679 -
 - ## Tasks
 - DONE [#B] Find out what type of task to give to #Krishna #Ramya #Priya